NTURacingTeam/nturt_zephyr_common/doc/library/telemetry.rst

 ========

 The telemetry system acts as the interface between temeletry data producers and data consumers.
-It is consists of the following core components:
+It consists of the following core components:

 - **Data**: Data is a collection of address-value pairs, where each of them represnets one piece of data that is being monitored such as battery voltage